ppy/osu-wiki/wiki/Beatmap/Beatmap_description/en.md

 ### Images

 Many beatmap descriptions contain at least one image (often an animated [GIF](https://en.wikipedia.org/wiki/GIF "Wikipedia") of some sort) which is used to express and illustrate either the creator, song, and/or beatmap in a flashy way.
-They can also take places of a title or header to add flair and quality.
-To learn how to add an image using BBCode, check out the [BBCode article's tutorial on images](/wiki/BBCode#image).
+They can also serve as a title or header to add flair and quality.
+To learn how to add an image, check out the [BBCode article's section on images](/wiki/BBCode#image).

 ### Difficulty sections

-A "difficulty section" is a list of all the guest difficulties and their creators located in a beatmap description.
-It is mostly used to credit the guest mappers and showcase the difficulties of a beatmap.
-Difficulty sections usually have images for the icons.
+A _difficulty section_ is a list of all guest difficulties (often alongside with the respective icons) and their creators located in a beatmap description.
+It is mostly used to credit the guest mappers.

 The difficulty icons can be found in the [Difficulty](/wiki/Beatmap/Difficulty) article.